Declare variables

 # Edge Functions

-Netlify provides environment variables to edge functions using the Deno runtime, so you can access environment variables using the Deno.env
+Netlify provides environment variables to edge functions using the Netlify.env API.

 You can also leverage the Netlify-specific context object to access read-only information within your edge functions.